jguillen15/jguillen15.github.io/content/blog/how-to-use-the-tool/index.md

 ![Fork 2](fork2.jpg)

 ## 2. Set up the repository
-Go to the **Actions** tab in your forked repository and click on "**I understand my workflows, go ahead and enable them**"
+Go to the **Actions** tab in your forked repository and click on **I understand my workflows, go ahead and enable them**
 ![Allow workflow](allow_workflow.jpg)
 Now, please go to the **Settings** tab.
 Then, on the left-hand side panel, go to **Actions->General**, and make sure the workflow has reading and and writing permissions.
-Also, check the box that says "**Allow GitHub Actions to create and approve pull requests**", this will be needed to update the files in the repository.
+Also, check the box that says **Allow GitHub Actions to create and approve pull requests**, this will be needed to update the files in the repository.
 ![Workflow permissions](workflow_permissions.jpg)

 ## 3. Set up IDT Credentials GitHub Secret
 Finally, to check the synthesizability of your sequences by computing the complexity scores, you will need to set up a GitHub secret with your [Integrated DNA Technologies(IDT)](https://www.idtdna.com/pages) account credentials.
 As the software tool uses the IDT API, If you don't have an account, you will need to [create one](https://www.idtdna.com/site/Account/AccountSetup).
 ![Secrets 1](secrets1.jpg)
-Provide the requested information in the following format:
+Provide the requested information in the following format
 ![Secrets 2](secrets2.jpg)

-Now, all is set up and the tool is ready to use!
+Now, all is set up and the tool is ready to use.

 ## Future Work